SkylarMcCowan/Gnosis/readme.txt

-Got it!
-Here’s the README.txt without emojis, ready to be saved in VS Code as README.txt.

-README.txt

 # Voice-Enabled AI Chatbot with Web Search & Text-to-Speech

 This is a voice-controlled chatbot that integrates web search using DuckDuckGo, speech recognition, and text-to-speech (TTS) with Edge TTS.